adamclerk/deck/DOCS.md

 ```
 ShufflePerm uses rand.Perm instead of the many calls to rand.Intn.

-    When compared to the current implementeation:
+    When compared to the current implementation:

     benchmark                        old ns/op     new ns/op     delta
     BenchmarkTinyDeckShuffle-8       524           537           +2.48%